Melchor Múzquiz: Later life

 He remained retired from public affairs for a time.
-In 1836, under the Centralist Republic of Mexico during which Mexico was divided into departments rather than states, he was president of the Supreme Moderating Power, a council that was constitutionally even above the president.
+In 1836, under the Centralist Republic of Mexico during which Mexico was divided into departments rather than states, he was president of the Supreme Moderating Power, a council established by the Siete Leyes that was constitutionally even above the president.
 He pursued constitutional reforms in the fields of finance, justice, and the authorities of the departments.
-He would be appointed to the Supreme Moderating power once more in 1840.
-Múzquiz died on December 14, 1844 in poverty despite the exalted positions which he once held.
+He would be appointed to the Supreme Moderating Power once more in 1840.
+Múzquiz died on December 14, 1844, in poverty despite the exalted positions which he once held.
 Afterwards his hometown was renamed after him.